 Exercise is touted as an effective stress management tool—and there is no doubt that it is an important one.
 However, there might be a catch—stress can have such a profound physiological effect on the body that it may interfere with the body’s ability to recover and repair itself.
 In other words, chronic mental stress may actually lead to physical overload.

 Researchers conducted a study that included subjects with high-stress levels and low-stress levels.
 They evaluated two kinds of stress: perceived stress and life event stress.
 Perceived stress is a subjective measure of how a person experiences stress—how it feels, so to speak.
 Life event stress, on the other hand, is more objective.
 It has nothing to do with how stress feels, just what it involves.
-Life event stress might include things like divorce, moving, or a demanding job.
+Life event stress might include things like divorce, be moving, or a demanding job.

 After the participants completed a strenuous strength workout, the researchers measured their subjective and objective recovery each day for four consecutive days.
 Measurements included muscular function (isometric muscular force) and somatic sensations such as perceived energy, fatigue and soreness.